silentshadow88/EntPack/README.md

 5. Repeat step 4 for any additional APK files you wish to install.
 If an APK file does not have a **'lib'** folder, there is no need to copy any **'.so'** files.
 If you do not wish to install an APK file that you doesnt need, simply delete it.
 6. After finishing all steps, plug the USB drive into the USB port on the IHU and wait for the IHU to reboot itself,(take little bit longer to reboot).
 Once the reboot is complete, you can safely remove the USB drive.
 7. If you can see that the new apps have been installed,then you can consider the installation to be successful.

+## Note2:Please make sure to install a maximum of 8 apps per installation to ensure that all apps are fully installed.

 ## Disclaimer